taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*Seriously?*"**

 Iúna: **"*Yes.
-Pigsah was right - it's relatively easy *now* to live without body mods.
-But once the schools require head mods for every student, once every industry requires body mods in order to be qualified for the job...our children **won't** have a choice.
-You just won't be a qualified human *adult* if you don't have a body mod.*"**
+Pigsah was right - once schools require head mods for every student, once every job requires body mods in order to be qualified...our children *won't* have any choice.
+They'll need body mods just to *survive*."**

 Tahoe: **"*But...doesn't that feel too much like a *cult*??"**

 Iúna: **"*That's why I intially voted against it.
-But our eSyrup research needs to expand, and it needs to stay under the radar.
-Tahoe, do you know what that research group in Brazil published last month?*"**
+But Tahoe, do you know what that group in Brazil published last month?*"**

 Tahoe: **"*What?*"**

-Iúna: **"*The first successful splice of eSyrup with living cells, a recipe for creating eSyrup *biofilm*!*"**
+Iúna: **"*The first successful splice of eSyrup with living cells - eSyrup *biofilm*!*"**

 Tahoe: **"*...Sorry Mama Bird, I don't follow.
 Why should I care about biofilm?*"**

-Iúna: **"*Because that's the *beginning*.
-Remember the mechapet idea??*"**
+Iúna: **"* Remember the mechapet idea? *It's possible now!!*"**

-Tahoe: **"*Yeah, but didn't we decide it wasn't possible?*"**

-Iúna: **"*It's possible now!*"**

 ## Diagram 1: Neuron Classification by Structure and Major Glial Cell Types